Summit Rd crash: Driver killed as car plunges down bank on notorious Christchurch road

-A motorist is dead after their vehicle plunged off a bank in Christchurch.
+A motorist is dead after their vehicle plunged off a bank on Christchurch's Port Hills this morning.

 It is understood the driver was an elderly man.
 Police said the person killed was the vehicle's sole occupant.

-Police and Fire and Emergency NZ were called to reports a vehicle had gone off a bank in Christchurch's Sumner area.
+Police and Fire and Emergency NZ were called at 10.40am after reports that a vehicle had gone off a bank on Sumner's Summit Rd - a notorious crash area.
+The accident happened about 1km from Evan's Pass Rd, heading towards Godley Head.

-Police were called to the stretch of Summit Rd heading towards Godley Head, about 1km from Evan's Pass Rd, at 10.40am.
-The area is a well-known accident spot.

-Tanya Jephson was outside a school in the area and told Newstalk ZB the vehicle looks like a small, late-model yellow car.
+Tanya Jephson was outside a school in the area this morning and told Newstalk ZB the vehicle looked like a small, late-model yellow car.

 She said it had rolled almost down to the tree line between Summit Rd and Godley Head, above Evans Pass Rd and Ocean View Terrace.